weemo/iOS-SDK/README.md

 WeemoDriver iOS SDK and Sample Application
 =======

 This is a sample application using WeemoDriver SDK for iOS.
-More information about WeemoDriver Mobile SDK on our Website [d](d)
+More information about WeemoDriver Mobile SDK on our Website [http://www.weemo.com/](http://www.weemo.com/)

 Hardware Requierments
 =====